 "Yoga is for the sick, the old, the young and the disabled, and the able, the healthy and the really sick, and the really old, its just not for anyone who is lazy!"

-For more information about Nova Milesko and her Teacher Trainings and Workshops check her website affinityyoga.com or try one of her Yin classes Tuesdays 8.15pm.
+For more information about Nova Milesko and her Teacher Trainings and Workshops check her website affinityyoga.com or try her Yin class on Tuesdays 5pm.